MukhoTech/alx-system_engineering-devops/0x00-shell_basics/README.md

-git commit -m => it is used to commit changes to repo git push => it is used to push changes remotly ls => display the content of the directory
+git commit -m => it is used to commit changes to repo git push => it is used to push changes remotly ls => display the content of the directory cd => it will always put the user in their home directory